You have no items in your shopping cart

 Infiltration crate Rigofill Inspect

-Rigofill inspect consists of underground plastic reservoirs (infiltration crates), in which water is collected and stored.
-Infiltration systems temporarily capture the rainwater and release it again with a delay.
-In addition to infiltration in wadis and pipe infiltration systems and in the formerly common gravel boxes, crate systems are now increasingly installed.
+Rigofill inspect consists of plastic reservoirs (infiltration crates) that can be installed underground, in which water is collected and stored.
+Infiltration systems temporarily capture the rainwater and release it slowly.
+In addition to infiltration in wadis and pipe infiltration systems and in the previously common gravel boxes, crate systems are now increasingly being installed.

-The storage space of the infiltration system is formed by a large number of Rigofill inspect crates, which can be combined three-dimensionally into arbitrary large installations.
-The advantage of this method is that the proportion of hollow space in this infiltration installation is up to 3 times greater than with a gravel case, which saves space and reduces the need to excavate soil.
+The storage space of the infiltration system is formed by a large number of Rigofill inspection crates, which can be combined three-dimensionally into arbitrarily large installations.
+The advantage of this method is that the proportion of hollow space in this infiltration installation is up to 3 times greater than in a gravel box, which saves space and requires less soil to be excavated.
 Rigofill inspect is a modular system that is distinguished by high flexibility, fast installation and

 Application – Infiltration

 Large amounts of rainwater can reduce the capacity of treatment plants.
-Therefore, it is beneficial in more ways than one to allow clean rainwater to run off locally if possible.
+It is therefore beneficial in more than one respect to allow clean rainwater to drain locally if possible.
 The continuously advancing buildings and the increase in paved surfaces prevent the natural infiltration of rainwater.
-In order to return this to the natural water management, underground infiltration systems are used.
+In order to return this to the natural water management system, underground infiltration systems are used.

-As a result, the rainwater is returned to the natural water cycle and can contribute to the renewed formation of groundwater.
-Very high demands are made on infiltration systems.
-They have therefore become an important part of urban water management.
+The rainwater is thus returned to the natural water cycle and can contribute to the regeneration of groundwater.
+Very high demands are placed on infiltration systems.
+Therefore, they have become an important part of urban water management.

-Crate systems significantly increase the underground storage space.
-Efficient infiltration systems can also be installed under difficult spatial conditions.
-Particularly when building in inner cities, no extra surfaces are wasted.
+Crate systems significantly increase underground storage space.
+Efficient infiltration systems can also be installed in difficult spatial conditions.
+No extra surfaces are wasted, especially when building in inner cities.
 This saves valuable building land.